Quit-smoking basicsBy Mayo Clinic Staff

 If you smoke, you may worry about what it's doing to your health.
-You probably worry, too, about how hard it might be to quit smoking.
-Nicotine is highly addictive, and to quit smoking — especially without help — can be difficult.
-In fact, most people don't succeed the first time they try to quit smoking.
-It may take more than one try, but you can stop smoking.
+You probably worry, too, about how hard it might be to stop smoking.
+Nicotine is highly addictive.
+To quit smoking — especially without help — can be difficult.
+In fact, most people don't succeed the first time they try to quit.
+It may take more than one try.
+But you can stop smoking.

 Care at Mayo Clinic